hidsh/zmk-analog-input-driver/mcp320x-memo.md

 # for MCP320x

-This patch is to use [(PDF) Microchip MCP3204/MCP3208 ADC](https://ww1.microchip.com/downloads/aemDocuments/documents/APID/ProductDocuments/DataSheets/21298e.pdf) with analog-input-driver.
+This patch is to use [Microchip MCP3204/MCP3208 ADC (PDF)](https://ww1.microchip.com/downloads/aemDocuments/documents/APID/ProductDocuments/DataSheets/21298e.pdf) with analog-input-driver.

-This patch is "alpha" for now. so works at least but quite dirty.
+Note: This patch is "alpha" for now.
+So it works at least but quite dirty.

 ## Limitations

 MCP320x's ports can *not* be mixed with internal-ADC's channels.
+Thus you can *not* use both of MCP320x and internal-ADC at the same time for the analog-input-driver.

-And *not* tested (thus unlikely working) configs/properties below:
+And *not* tested (unlikely working) configs/properties below:

 - `CONFIG_ADC_ASYNC`
 - `report-on-change-only`